 To demonstrate knowledge of that target, defining consumer insights help to crystallize and bring to life the consumer you are targeting.
 The dictionary definition of the word Insight is “seeing below the surface”.
 Too many people think data, trends, and facts are insights.
 Facts are merely on the surface—so they miss out on the depth–you need to bring those facts to life by going below the surface and transforming the facts into insights.

-When insight is done right, it is what first connects us to the brand, because we see ourselves in the story.
-Insight is not something that consumers didn’t know before.
-It’s not data or fact about your brand that you want to tell.
-That would be knowledge, not insight.
-Insight is something that everyone already knows and comes to life when it’s told in such a captivating way that makes consumers stop and say “hmm, I thought I was the only who felt like that”.
+When insights are done right, they connect consumers to the brand, because we see ourselves in the story.
+A consumer insight comes to life when it’s told in such a captivating way that makes consumers stop and say “hmm, I thought I was the only who felt like that”.
 That’s why we laugh when we see insight projected with humor, why we get goose bumps when insight is projected with inspiration and why we cry when the insight comes alive through real-life drama.

 This is where we talk benefit, and it should usually be a combination of rational and emotional.
 The next decision is the main benefit you want to focus on.
 Doing a Customer Value Proposition (CVP) helps to organize your thinking as a great tool for bringing the benefits to life.